marxin/texi2rst-generated/sphinx/gcc/messaging-with-the-gnu-objective-c-runtime.rst

 and if that fails, it aborts the program.
 In future versions of the GNU Objective-C runtime, the runtime will immediately abort.

-..
-Copyright (C) 2002-2021 Free Software Foundation, Inc.

-..
-This is part of the GCC manual.

-..
-For copying conditions, see the file gcc.texi.